China–Republic of the Congo relations

 China–Republic of the Congo relations refer to the bilateral relations between China and Republic of the Congo.
-On September 10, 1960, China (then known as the government of the Republic of China on Taiwan) established diplomatic relations with the Republic of the Congo and switch recognition to the People's Republic of China on February 22, 1964, as the sole legitimate government of China.
+On September 10, 1960, Republic of the Congo and the Republic of China (Taiwan) established diplomatic relations.
+On February 22, 1964, the Republic of Congo switch recognition to the People's Republic of China as the sole legitimate government of China.
+In 2016, the two countries signed a strategic partnership.

 Aid projects

 Both China and the Republic of Congo have donated aid projects to each other.
 The Chinese government fully funded the construction of a EUR 52 million new parliament in the country.
 The government of the Republic of Congo funded the construction of the China-Congo Friendship Primary School, a school mostly for Tibetan orphans in Chindu County, Qinghai, after the 2010 Yushu earthquake destroyed the old school.

-Development finance
+On its 2017 medical mission to Africa, the People's Liberation Army Navy hospital ship Peace Ark traveled to Republic of Congo, where its staff treated 7,508 Congolese patients.

+Economic relations

 Chinese state owned financial institutions have provided development finance for infrastructure construction in the Republic of Congo.

+Beginning in 1974, China helped the Republic of Congo build the Moukoukoulou Dam along the Bouenza River.
+At the time of its completion in 1979, the dam was the Republic of Congo's largest hydroelectric power source.

 Based on media reports, from 2000 to 2012 there were approximately 25 Chinese financed development finance projects in the country.
-These projects range from building highways linking Brazzaville and Pointe-Noire to constructing a 120 MW dam to supply power to Brazzaville.
+These projects range from building highways linking Brazzaville and Pointe-Noire to constructing the 120-MW Imboulou Dam to supply power to Brazzaville.